shravya004/My_Portfolio/replit.md

 ## Overview

 This is a minimalistic portfolio application built with React and Express.js, featuring a clean design with muted colors inspired by modern portfolio examples.
-It provides a professional portfolio website with an admin panel for content management.
-The application features smooth scrolling navigation, floating animations, and editable social links in the top navigation.
+It provides a professional portfolio website showcasing Shravya Atreya's Computer Science background.
+The application features smooth scrolling navigation, floating animations, and social links in the top navigation.
+All content is permanently populated from Shravya's resume data.

 ## User Preferences